 Many dogs have what is called a “dewclaw.”

-In most canines, this dewclaw (which is thought to be the remnant of a thumb!) only grows on the front paws.
+In most canines, this dewclaw (thought to be the remnant of a thumb!) only grows on the front paws.
 But some dogs have dewclaws on both front and back paws, and some breeds even have double dewclaws on their back paws.

-So now that you have a basic working knowledge of the major parts of your dog’s paws, let’s talk dog nails specifically.
-Dog nails, often called dog claws, are very similar to your own fingernails and toenails.
+So now that you have a basic working knowledge of the major parts of your dog’s paws, let’s talk dog nails.
+Dog nails, often called dog claws, are very similar to human fingernails and toenails.

 They are made of cartilage just like your nails.
 The ends are dead, but a blood supply comes from a small blood vessel called the “dog nail quick.”
 This blood supply is what keeps your dog’s nails growing continually.